 “Saudi Arabia Confesses Support for Terrorists in Syria,” http://english.pravda.ru/world/asia/06-02-2013/123692-saudi_arabia-0/.

 Erik Wemple, “News Orgs had ‘Informal Arrangement’ Not to Mention Saudi Drone Base,” Washington Post, Feb.
 6, 2013.

 Zainab al-Khawaja, “Bahrain, A Brutal Ally,” NY Times, Dec.
 25, 2012.

 Larry Diamond, “‘Forsaken by the West,’ Obama and the Betrayal of Democracy in Bahrain,” Atlantic, Jan.
 9, 2013.

 Raf Sanchez, “Saudi coalition kills 10 children in their classroom in Yemen air strike,” Telegraph, August 13, 2016; Bethan McKernan, “Saudi air strike kills 10 women and children in Yemen,” Independent, February 17, 2017; “Saudi Arabia Is Committing War Crimes in Yemen,” Foreign Policy, March 25, 2016.

-Posted by Jonas E. Alexis on June 1, 2017, With 2442 Reads Filed under Government & Politics.
+Posted by Jonas E. Alexis on June 1, 2017, With 2468 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.